|

 T

-he Current Colour Code for Suwanose-Jima is currently at the ORANGE Alert Level.
+he Current Colour Code for Suwanose-Jima is currently at the YELLOW Alert Level.

 T